Discover Carinthia's highest vineyard

 We started by walking from the meeting point through the small district of Außerfragant.
 We stopped briefly at an old farm and Sylvia told us a legend about the Perchten, who once roamed the valley and took naughty people or bad children with them...

-At the end of the village, a small path, the Laaser Rundweg, leads into the forest.
+At the edge of town, a small path—the Laaser Rundweg—leads into the forest.

 The adorable dog Emma already knows the way and led us to the vineyard.